Fred Dove

-Fred Dove (September 7, 1927 - January 5, 1990) was a NASCAR Grand National driver from Martinsville, Virginia, USA.
+Fred Dove (September 7, 1927 - January 5, 1990) was an American NASCAR Grand National driver from Martinsville, Virginia, USA.

 Career

-He competed in 47 races from (1952 to 1955) with one finish in the top-five, 12 top-ten finishes, and 3919 laps of racing experience - the equivalent of 2667.7 mi.
+Dove competed in 47 races from (1952 to 1955) with one finish in the top-five, 12 top-ten finishes, and 3919 laps of racing experience - the equivalent of 2667.7 mi.
 In his entire four-year career, Dove never won a race, led a lap, or started with a pole position.
 This driver started each race an average of 20th place and ended each race an average of 17th place.
 His total career earnings were $2,904 ($ when adjusted for inflation) and his best season finish was in 1953.

 Dove's best finishes were at dirt tracks where he would finish an average of 15th place.
 His worst finishes were on road courses where his average finishers were a mediocre 48th place.

 Primarily competing for himself as a driver/owner, Dove's primary vehicle would become the #71 Oldsmobile.